 Adar Poonawalla (born 14 January 1981) is the chief executive officer (CEO) and executive director of Serum Institute of India.
 Founded in 1966 by his father, Dr. Cyrus Poonawalla, it is the world's largest vaccine manufacturer by number of doses produced.

 Adar Poonawalla joined Serum Institute in 2001 after earning a bachelor's degree in management from the University of Westminster in London.
 Then exporting its products to 35 countries, Poonawalla concentrated on the company's international market and getting new products licensed and pre-qualified by the World Health Organization for supply to United Nations Agencies includiing UNICEF and PAHO.
-As of 2015, the company exported its products to over 140 countries.
+As of 2015, the company now exports its products to over 140 countries.
 85 percent of its revenues are from overseas.

 In 2011 he became the chief executive of Serum Institute of India with full control of day-to-day operations of the company.
 In 2012 he played a major role in the acquisition of Bilthoven Biologicals a Netherlands based government vaccine manufacturing company.
 Poonawalla is a board member of the GAVI Alliance, the global Vaccine Alliance.

-He initiated and launched Serum Institute's Oral Polio Vaccine, which went on to become a bestseller for the company and every year plans to launch a new vaccines for public health starting from 2017.
+He initiated and launched Serum Institute’s Oral Polio Vaccine in 2014, which went on to become a bestseller for the company and every year plans to launch a new vaccines for public health starting from 2017.
 In 2014, it was reported that he planned to expand the product portfolio to include vaccines for dengue, flu and cervical cancer.

 In 2013 he hosted Charles, Prince of Wales and The Duchess of Cornwall during a private visit to Serum Institute's manufacturing facility in India.

 In 2016, he was selected by Economic Times as Business Leader under the age of 40.